EnterpriseDB/tpa/README.md

 With TPAexec, you can:

-1. Provision hosts and other resources on AWS (and, in future, other platforms)
+1. Provision hosts and other resources on AWS and other platforms, including existing (already-provisioned or bare metal) servers.

 2. Configure the operating system (tweak kernel settings, install packages, create users, set up password-less ssh between hosts…)